 As a disabled person, I can see how the lived experience of some disabled people is becoming the norm for people.
 To some, surviving on welfare benefits, rarely, if ever, going out, and going without is totally unacceptable.
 My daughter’s friends had a competition to see who could stay in bed and watch TV for the longest.
 Of course, it’s just kids being kids, playing games as the norms of society fluctuate.
 But how easily the lived experience of some disabled people become a kids’ game of endurance.
 For the first time in their lives, some of my non-disabled friends are facing real uncertainty with their own finances and health.
 This has made me realise how lucky I am and even with my FA, my position hasn’t been shaken like others in my friendship group (YET).

 Long-standing barriers to accessible employment, such as home-working seem to have disappeared overnight.
 Towards the end of my career, I needed to work from home a couple of days a month.
 I had a good employer, and as my team had been set up to work remotely with one day a week in the office, it wasn’t too difficult to set me up to work for two days a month at home.
 But because it was never offered, and I had to ask for it, it still felt like a grudging concession to a disabled employee.

 A wise friend of mine said I would look back fondly on these days as an unexpected time we got to spend with our families.
 I hope he’s right.
 I also hope things do not go back to how they were and that we see that many of the barriers to equality we have lived with for years are actually easily surmounted.
 I hope that people are waking up to how damaging their lives were.
-This is a chance for humanity to come together and revolutionise how we tackle global issues such as climate change, how we treat each other, and transform our toxic political and social systems.
+This is a chance for humanity to come together and revolutionise how we tackle global issues such as climate change, how we treat each other, and transform our toxic political system, media and society.
 It is not too late (YET).